MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/curves/curvesexample1.md

 ![CurveCreator Module](images/tutorials/dataobjects/curves/CurveCreatorModule.png "CurveCreator Module")

 You can see a large input field <field>Curve Table</field>.
 Here you can enter the x- and y-values of your curve.
-The values of the first column will become the x-values and the 2nd any further column will become the y-series.
+The values of the first column will become the x-values and the second column will become the y-series.
 Comment lines start with a '#' character.

 Enter the following into the *Curve Table*:
 {{< highlight filename="Curve Table" >}}